samuller/pgmerge/README.md

     pip install -r requirements.txt

-Then you should be able to run:
+You should now be able to run:

     python pg_inspect.py --help

-If you have a database set up then you can test connecting with it by using:
+If you have a database set up then you can connect to it by using:

     python pg_inspect.py -d database -U user